A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 - Keeping both the grill and hopper lid closed will starve the fire of oxygen.

 - If there is no active and visible fire, perform a normal grill shutdown procedure and keep all the lids closed.
-On shutdown mode all the grills just stop the pellet feed and run the fan for a set time to burn off the remaining fuel in the firepot.
+In shutdown mode, all the grills just stop the pellet feed and run the fan for a set time to burn off the remaining fuel in the firepot.
 It’s important to clean out after the grill has cooled down.
 Get rid of any charred pellets from the hopper.

 “What to do in case of Auger fire or Backburn in Pellet Grill”